MolyiEZ/Dotfiles/README.md

 # Dotfiles

-These are my personalized dotfiles for **Hyprland**, optimized for performance and simplicity: No blurs, no rounded corners, no frills, just an efficient setup with a *neumorphism-inspired* aesthetic.
+These are my personalized dotfiles for **Hyprland**, optimized for performance and simplicity: No blurs, no rounded corners, no frills, just an efficient black and white setup.

 ---